pblachut/MartenWebApp/README.md

                 .Single();
 ```

 Marten gives possibility to define [foreign keys](http://jasperfx.github.io/marten/documentation/documents/customizing/foreign_keys/) on documents and based on that has possibility to get multiple documents in single query. `Include()` linq extension uses SQL join under the hood to achieve that.
-As default it uses inner join but it is possible to change it.
+As default it uses inner join but it is possible to change it explicitly.

 ```csharp
 TODO example with Include